UCSD-E4E/radio-telemetry-tracker-drone-fds/README.md

 ghcr.io/ucsd-e4e/radio-telemetry-tracker-drone-fds:latest
 ```

 b.
-Run the container via `docker compose` (make sure you have a `docker-compose.yml` file from the Release page):
+Run the container via `docker compose` (make sure you have a `docker-compose.yml` file from the Release page and edit variables as needed):

 ```bash
 docker compose up -d rtt-drone-fds-release